Common casting Faults

 2.

-Roll casts and Spey casts cannot be delivered to the intended target by crossing over the standing line on the water, eg. The rod tip, the D Loop, the fly Line, the leader, the fly and your thumb, must all be facing the new target prior to the final delivery.
+Roll casts and Spey casts cannot be delivered to the intended target by crossing over the standing line on the water, e.g. The rod tip, the D Loop, the fly Line, the leader, the fly and your thumb, must all be facing the intended target prior to the final delivery.

 3.

-Make sure that your body is facing the new target before executing the cast, this will make your cast easier to deliver
+Make sure that your body is facing the intended target before executing the cast, this will make your cast easier to deliver and also much more accurate.

 4.